d4hackweek/d4-migration-mavericks/README.md

 Our project focuses on using Census demographic data, CalFire wildfire data, various datasets that measure migration, including University of California Consumer Credit Panel (UC-CCP).
 By integrating hazard (wildfire) data with demographic and migration data, we can begin to explain and simulate movement patterns of populations affected by wildfire.
 We also aim to understanding how (1) federal vulnerability measures map on to migration flows and (2) the efforts of hazard mitigation and community/government capacity in both places of origin and destination.

 We used the D4 Hack Week to plan out data integration needs, list tasks for data and modeling needs, and established work flows for the needed analysis.
-We also used this time to explore issues with data integration, and learn more and incorporate machine learning to train a nueral network to determine post-wildfire migration.
+We also used this time to explore issues with data integration, and learn more and incorporate machine learning to train a nueral network model to determine post-wildfire migration.

 ### Collaborators